Palestine–Serbia relations: Palestine's stance on Kosovo

-Gaza War and its aftermath
+Serbia's stance on Gaza

 During the 2008–2009 Gaza War, Foreign Minister Vuk Jeremić said "We are joining the voice of the whole world, which condemns the violence in Gaza, and we call for the stopping of missile attacks on Israel and Israeli attacks against the Gaza strip".
 Ministry of Foreign Affairs issued a statement saying "Ministry of Foreign Affairs of the Republic of Serbia condemns attacks in the Gaza Strip, and calls for calming of military actions in which guiltless civilians are killed.
 The Republic of Serbia welcomes the decision of the U.N.
 Security Council and joins in with the rest of the world in condemning the violence in the Middle East.
 Republic of Serbia is committed to a peaceful resolution of all conflicts, and calls on both sides to stop the attacks which cause a humanitarian catastrophe."
 President of the National Assembly Slavica Đukić Dejanović accepted a proposal of the Greek Parliament President for a regional conference aimed at ending the escalating violence in the Middle East.
-After 31 May 2010 Gaza flotilla raid, the Serbian Ministry of Foreign Affairs condemned the excessive use of force which caused the deaths of innocent civilians.
+After the 2010 Gaza flotilla raid, the Serbian Ministry of Foreign Affairs condemned the excessive use of force which caused the deaths of innocent civilians.
 It also endorsed the UN Security Council's call for an immediate and impartial investigation into the incident.

-On 23 June 2010 at a summit of Balkan countries in Istanbul, Serbia was one of the countries that strongly condemned Israel's attack on the aid flotilla as well as the loss of life.
-In October 2011, Serbia voted to recognize Palestine as UNESCO's 195th member, against Israel's wishes.
+At the 2010 summit of Balkan countries in Istanbul, Serbia was one of the countries that strongly condemned Israel's attack on the aid flotilla as well as the loss of life.
+In 2011, Serbia voted to recognize Palestine as UNESCO's 195th member, against Israel's wishes.
 Belgrade declared that it would not have opposed a resolution recognizing Palestinian sovereignty, had one come before the UN General Assembly.
-On 29 November 2012 Serbia followed through with such promises, voting to welcome Palestine as the newest member of the United Nations by voting in favor of United Nations General Assembly resolution 67/19.
-That resolution made Palestine a non-member observer state just like the Vatican.
+In 2012 Serbia voted in favor of United Nations General Assembly resolution 67/19, making Palestine a non-member UN observer state, like the Vatican.

-During the 2014 Gaza War, Serbian Prime Minister Aleksandar Vučić stated that Serbia respects the right of the state of Israel to existence and a peaceful life of its citizens, and expressed hope that the situation will be resolved peacefully and that everyday life will return to normal.
+During the 2014 Gaza War, Serbian Prime Minister Aleksandar Vučić stated that Serbia respected the right of the state of Israel to existence and a peaceful life of its citizens, and expressed hope that the situation would be resolved peacefully and that everyday life would return to normal.

+During the Gaza war, Serbian President Aleksandar Vučić condemned the October 7 attacks.
+He stated that Serbia is against the killing of civilians and medical personnel and that both sides are friends and that Serbia will keep friendship with both of them.

+Serbia sent humanitarian aid, including food, medicine equipment, water and tents.
+Serbian Minister of Internal and External Trade Tomislav Momirović stated that Serbia stands in solidarity with innocent people who are victims of a tragic conflict.